SlyGuy/Lua-Other/README.txt

-We have moved to https://github.com/ArcPro/Script-Land. ^_^ Enjoy!
+We have moved to https://github.com/ArcPro/Script-Land